Five Tips for Individualizing Learning Throughout the Day

 Demonstrating Your Commitment

-Offering developmentally appropriate experiences, in the classroom and through virtual learning at home, is certainly important for supporting all children’s learning and development, but the real magic happens when we effectively individualize learning, using what we know about each child to provide the most engaging experience for them.
+Offering developmentally appropriate experiences is certainly important for supporting all children’s learning and development, but the real magic happens when we effectively individualize learning, using what we know about each child to provide the most engaging experience for them.
 Each child, just like José, deserves to have their individual learning needs and preferences respected and addressed thoughtfully.
 Individualizing experiences to address a wide range of skills and abilities demonstrates your commitment to supporting children’s development and learning in all areas, building on each child’s strengths and supporting their individual areas of potential growth.